mrbrianevans/companies-house-database-manager/README.md

 # Companies House database manager

+This was an attempt at maintaining a database of Companies House public data.
+Since doing this, I have started again from scratch doing things slightly differently with what I learnt from this project.
+There are many useful scripts and techniques in here, so I have made it publicly available for everyone's benefit, but don't expect it all to be perfect.
+I am no longer working on improving this repository (hence the archived status).

 ## Docker usage

 Docker is used by this database manager to run the database engines and data loading scripts.
 Docker compose